 The other day, I realized that I hadn’t shared a vegan recipe here since May!
-I haven’t routinely kept a vegetarian diet in quite a while, but skipping meat has always been kind of my default, so I can’t believe it’s been so long since I shared one of my favorite vegan recipes with you guys.
+I haven’t kept a vegetarian diet in quite a while, but skipping meat has always been kind of my default.
+So I can’t believe it’s been so long since I shared one of my favorite vegan recipes with you guys: this Assyrian vegan biryani!

 So whether you’re strictly vegan or just looking for some “meatless Monday” inspiration, I hope you enjoy this vegan biryani.
 It’s inspired by my cousin Maryam’s chicken biryani, but I use a sheet pan roasting method, which turns it into way more of a weeknight staple than a special occasion showstopper.
 Some of you might notice how different this is from classic South Asian versions of biryani, and while the answer as to “why” is a bit complicated, the main difference is in the technique, with Iraqi/Assyrian/Armenian/Persian biryanis tending to have more roasted/fried flavors, rather than more melded, blended flavors.
 In either case, the idea of layering is key (whether layering flavors or layering ingredients).

-To veganize it, I use chickpeas instead of chicken, a simple substitution that’s as easy as swapping out a few letters.
+To veganize it, I use chickpeas instead of chicken.
+It’s a simple substitution that’s as easy as swapping out a few letters.
 Since it’s a bit on the carby side, it goes particularly great with a big heap of garlicky sautéed greens.Print

 - Prep Time: 25 minutes